Too dense to go through: The importance of low-mass clusters for satellite quenching: Properties of clusters: Quenched population and gas density profiles

 Our analysis points towards a preferential cluster mass range where environmental quenching is more efficient.
 Interestingly, using a sample of cluster galaxies selected from the Sloan Digital Sky Survey with high-quality Chandra X-ray data, \citetalias{Roberts19} found a threshold in $\rho_{\rm ICM}$ for quenching, likely related to the effects of ram pressure stripping.
 Their study shows that the fraction of quenched galaxies in dense environments grows with $\rho_{\rm ICM}$.
-For galaxies with a stellar mass log$_{10}$M$_{\star}$[M$_{\odot}$] > 9.9 (intermediate and high mass galaxies), the relation between the quenched fraction and $\rho_{\rm ICM}$ can be described with a single power law.
-However, for galaxies in the mass range of 9.0 < log$_{10}M_{\star}$[M$_{\odot}$] < 9.9 (low mass galaxies) a broken power law is needed.
+For galaxies with a stellar-mass log$_{10}$M$_{\star}$[M$_{\odot}$] > 9.9 (intermediate and high-mass galaxies), the relation between the quenched fraction and $\rho_{\rm ICM}$ can be described with a single power law.
+However, for galaxies in the mass range of 9.0 < log$_{10}M_{\star}$[M$_{\odot}$] < 9.9 (low-mass galaxies) a broken power law is needed.
 The `knee' in this double power law is located at densities $\rho_{\rm ICM}$ = 10$^{-28.3}$ gr cm$^{-3}$ ($n_{\rm H} = 3\times10^{-5}$[cm$^{-3}$]).
 According to the model presented in \citetalias{Roberts19}, when a galaxy reaches this density threshold it starts to experience a `rapid-quenching' mode.
 It is worth noting that, as discussed by \citet{Simpson18}, the ICM of hosts with total masses in the range 12 < log$_{10}M_{200}$[M$_{\odot}$] < 13 are inefficient at quenching this type of satellites.
-Thus, they are bound to reach the final quenching state within the environments of low mass clusters and massive groups.
+Thus, they are bound to reach the final quenching state within the environments of low-mass clusters and massive groups.

-To explore this scenario with our models, in Figure \ref{fig:hot_cold_gas} we show azimuthally averaged gas density profiles for the 24 $z=0$ clusters of the \textsc{hydrangea} sub-sample.
-Each line on the left panel corresponds to the gas density distribution of one cluster in our simulation, color-coded by their $M_{200}$ at $z=0$.
+To explore this scenario with our models, in Figure \ref{fig:hot_cold_gas} we show azimuthally averaged gas density profiles of the 28 $z=0$ main clusters in the \textsc{c-eagle} simulation.
+Each line on the left-hand panel corresponds to the gas density distribution of one cluster in our simulation, colour-coded by their $M_{200}$ at $z=0$.
 The cluster-centric distances have been normalized by the corresponding $r_{200}$.
-Note that low mass clusters typically have relatively more extended gas distributions than than their more massive counterparts.
-These differences are better highlighted in the right panel, where we show
+Note that low-mass clusters typically have relatively more extended gas distributions than their more massive counterparts.
+These differences are better highlighted in the right-hand panel, where we show